gofrs/uuid/SECURITY.md

 ## Supported Versions

 We support the latest version of this library.
 We do not guarantee support of previous versions.
 If a defect is reported, it will generally be fixed on the latest version
-(provided it exists) irrespective of whether it was introduced to a prior version.
+(provided it exists) irrespective of whether it was introduced in a prior version.

 ## Reporting a Vulnerability